Can You Learn to See Without Images? Procedural Warm-Up for Vision Transformers: Image-Based Training Details

 \section{Image-Based Training Details}

-For the experiments in Section~\ref{sec:4_1} (Table~\ref{tab:results}), we follow the standard ViT training setup used in~\cite{xu2023initializing}, including AdamW optimization, cosine learning-rate decay, linear warmup, RandAugment, Mixup, CutMix, and label smoothing.
+For the experiments in Section~\ref{sec:4_1} (Table~\ref{tab:symbolic-downstream}), we follow the standard ViT training setup used in~\cite{xu2023initializing}, including AdamW optimization, cosine learning-rate decay, linear warmup, RandAugment, Mixup, CutMix, and label smoothing.
 Across all datasets, we use a base learning rate of 2e$^{-3}$ and train for 300 epochs with 50 warmup epochs.
-We use a batch size of 512 for all models, except for ViT-B on \textsc{ImageNet-1k}, where we use a batch size of 4096.
+We use a batch size of 512 for all models, except for ViT-B on \textsc{ImageNet-1K}, where we use a batch size of 4096.

-For the experiments in Section~\ref{sec:4_2}, we further fine-tune the \textsc{ImageNet-1k} ViT-B checkpoints on the smaller datasets.
-We use the same training setup as above, but train for 50 epochs with 5 warmup epochs and a base learning rate of 5e$^{-4}$.
+For the experiments in Section~\ref{sec:4_2} (Table~\ref{tab:in-ft}), we further fine-tune the \textsc{ImageNet-1K} ViT-B checkpoints on the smaller datasets.
+We use the same training setup as above (with batch size 512), but train for 50 epochs with 5 warmup epochs and a base learning rate of 5e$^{-4}$.